janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 # Composite docker application with _"8"_ containers (2x Node-RED, 2x MQTT broker, Telegraf, InfluxDb, Grafana, Nginx) deployed on Raspberry Pi through [Balena](https://www.balena.io).

-The "node-red" branch of this github repository describes a composite docker application consisting of **"8"** containers that can be deployed through [BalenaCloud](https://www.balena.io/) on any arm device (e.g. a raspberry pi) running the [balena OS](https://www.balena.io/os/).
+The `node-red` branch of this github repository describes a composite docker application consisting of **"8"** containers that can be deployed through [BalenaCloud](https://www.balena.io/) on any arm device (e.g. a raspberry pi) running the [balena OS](https://www.balena.io/os/).

 The application consists of the following 8 docker containers (= TIG stack + 2x Node-RED + 2x MQTT broker +  Nginx )